 Martin struck again for the deciding goal as converted on a cross-ice pass from Patrick Doherty and snapped the puck over Borelli at 9:48.

 I give all the credit to my linemates on that goal, Martin said.
 Were working really well together.

-Weninger, who made 14 saves in the third period, endured another close call in the final minute as Dennis Robertson had a chance with the right side of the Saints net left wide open, but misfired.
-Weninger managed to corral the puck with 7.9 seconds left.
+Weninger, who made 14 saves in the third period, had another close call in the final minute as Dennis Robertson missed a chance with the right side of the Saints net left wide open, but misfiredand Weninger managed to corral the puck with 7.9 seconds left.